ludocode/onramp/docs/bootstrap-path.md

 - [libc/3-full](../core/libc/3-full), the missing libc components (things that need function pointers for example)
 - [as/2-full](../core/as/2-full), the full assembler (improved error checking, debug output and minor optimizations)

 With our full toolchain built, we rebuild everything to take advantage of the (few) optimizations in the final stage compiler, linker, assembler and libc.
-This step is not really necessary but it creates smaller and faster binaries and it's a good test of compiler self-hosting.
-(We build libraries first because they are statically linked into the remaining components.)
+This creates smaller and faster binaries and it's a good test of compiler self-hosting.

+We build libraries first because they are statically linked into the remaining components.

 - [libc/common](../libc/common), the libc headers
 - [libc/3-full](../core/libc/3-full), the full libc again